Rate-My-Classes-Manoa/rate-my-classes-manoa.github.io/index.md

 ## Overview
 There isn’t a dedicated website for University of Hawaii specific reviews.
 For example, [ratemyprofessors.com](https://www.ratemyprofessors.com/) doesn’t come off as personalized or “peer reviewed” because it doesn’t have profiles of people.

 In response to this, we're creating an interactive website to rate events and professors, but only for UH Manoa students.
+This application illustrates various technologies, include:

+- [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
+- [React](https://reactjs.org/) for component-based UI implementation and routing.
+- [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.

 <br>